withastro/docs/src/pages/en/guides/migrate-to-astro/from-wordpress.md

 :::tip
 You can [use WordPress as a headless CMS for your Astro project](/en/guides/cms/wordpress/).
 Follow our guide to use your existing WordPress content in a new Astro project.
 :::

+## Key Similarities between WordPress and Astro

+WordPress and Astro share some similarities that will help you migrate your project:

+## Key Differences between WordPress and Astro

+When you rebuild your WordPress site in Astro, you will notice some important differences.

+## Community Resources

+- Add your own!